atamberg/cs341-firegl/final/final.md

 - [Toon and Sobel Inspiration](https://www.shadertoy.com/view/4dVGRW)
 - [Sobel Outline](https://www.vertexfragment.com/ramblings/unity-postprocessing-sobel-outline/#sobel-outlines-as-a-post-processing-effect)

-**Note**: AI was used during this project for finding ressources and giving us ideas for implementing certain aspects of our project.
-For example, AI gave us the hint to use zig-zag motion and buoyancy effect to make the fire more realistic.
-(AIs used: OpenAI, ClaudeAI)
+**Note**: We used LLMs to find some resources and give us ideas for implementing the more cosmetic parts of our project.
+For example, using zig-zagging motions and buoyancy to make more realistic fire.
+We also used AI for troubleshooting.
+We did not generate entire chunks of code and paste them into our project.
+(AIs used: ChatGPT, ClaudeAI.)